 Lenovo’s smart display is a counter-friendly smart display that’s a great jack-of-all-trades, not really specializing in anything, but doing a good job at pretty much everything.
 It’s controlled by Google Assistant and, as we noted in our review, comes with a handy camera shut-off option if you want to ensure your privacy.

 Who’s it for: Those who use Google Assistant and want an excellent smart display to use with it.
-Google Assistant has more video options than Alexa due to YouTube access, as well as plenty of scheduling, music (with strong audio), interactive searching, and video call options.
+Google Assistant has more video options than Alexa due to easy YouTube access, as well as plenty of scheduling, music (with strong audio), interactive searching, and video call options.
 It’s also one of the few displays that gives you two choices of display size, which is a great way to customize based on what you want.

 Read our full Lenovo Smart Display review

-Why we picked the Google Home Hub:
+Why we picked the Google Nest Hub:

-However, in other ways the Home Hub is limited.
+However, in other ways the Nest Hub is limited.
 Because Google did not include a camera on the model, it’s not suitable for full video chatting.
 Ostensibly, a camera wasn’t included for privacy reasons, so people could put the Hub in a bedroom without worrying, but other smart displays managed this with a simple “disable camera” feature.
 Also, the sound is a bit disappointing on this device.

 We do like the simple smart home controls and the versatility of the device.
 Because it’s so small, it can easily fit anywhere.

-Read our full Google Home Hub review
+Read our full Google Nest Hub review